 - Pioneer Park to the First Street Rapids Bridge.

 Cross-country Ski & Snowshoe Opportunities

-When there’s adequate snow cover on the ground, Bend parks and trails that work well for cross-country skiing and snowshoeing include Shevlin Park, Skyline Park, Riley Ranch Nature Reserve and Cascade Highlands Trail.
-All feature surfaces that are relatively level and some feature connections into the U.S. Forest Service trail system.
+When there’s adequate snow cover on the ground, Bend has parks and trails that work well for cross-country skiing and snowshoeing include Shevlin Park, Skyline Sports Complex, Riley Ranch Nature Reserve and the Cascade Highlands Trail.
+All have feature surfaces that are relatively level and some feature connections into the U.S. Forest Service trail system.